-Impact of SRF Earmarks
+The Impact of SRF Earmarks

 Over a 20 year period, states will experience a net loss of $19.4 billion if earmarks continue at their recent levels.
 That’s enough to finance approximately 5,700 projects.

-Earmarking SRFs is not a marginal policy choice—it is a structural change.
 Policymakers face a clear decision: preserve the revolving model that has sustained water infrastructure investment for decades, or continue carving out funds for earmarks and accept a steady erosion of long-term capacity.
-The evidence in this report shows that earmarks are not a neutral addition to SRFs.
+The evidence in our report shows that earmarks are not a neutral addition to SRFs.
 They fundamentally degrade how the programs function.

-The following recommendations are designed to protect the revolving model while addressing Congress’s continued use of earmarks.
+The following recommendations are designed to protect the revolving model while addressing Congress’s continued use of earmarks:

 Stop earmarking SRFs.